MorganResearchLab/scarecrow/docs/example_evercode.md

 Now that the barcode positions have been characterised we can extract the target sequence with `scarecrow reap`.
 This will also record barcode metadata (sequence, qualities, corrected sequence, positions, mismatches) and [*optionally*] UMI data (sequence, quailties).
 The output can be either SAM format (default) or FASTQ.
 The range to `--extract` includes the read (`1` or `2`) followed by the positional range, and `--umi` follows the same format to indicate where the UMI sequence is.
 The `--jitter` parameter indicates the number of flanking bases to extend the barcode start position by when looking for a match.
 The `--mismatch` parameter indicates the maximum number of mismatches permitted when matching the barcode against a whitelist - also known as the edit distance.
 The `--base_quality` parameter base quality threshold below which bases are masked as `N`, this step occurs before barcode matching and can significantly reduce the number of valid barcodes if set too high.
 We recommend using the default `10` and applying additional quality filtering to the resulting output as required.
 Finally, `--sift` indicates that we do not wish to retain any reads for which any barcode failed to return a match after accounting for jitter and mismatches.
 These 'invalid' barcodes include those that are ambiguous - in other words barcodes who return multiple equidistant matches with the same number of mismatches.

-Note, we're running this on a SLURM HPC and it takes around 58 mins using 16 cores.
+Note, we're running this on a SLURM HPC and it takes around an hour using 16 cores.

 ```bash
 mkdir -p ${PROJECT}/extracted